Monday, October 6, 2025

 Part 3: Composing

 As musicians and composers, the way we create pieces that evoke emptiness is an intuitive process that cannot be put into words.
 It cannot be reduced to a set of playing techniques or stylistic strategies.
 It begins with the simple act of sitting in zazen, a state of attunement to dharmakāya that is neither meditating nor not meditating.
-In this state, ambient sounds are like ripples in the water on the ocean of emptiness.
+In this state, ambient sounds are like ripples on the ocean of emptiness.
 The musician is inspired to contribute a sound, and by creating sounds, they facilitate the hearing of sounds as audible emptiness.
-If successful, this creates music that embodies the message of the Heart Sūtra: that form is emptiness, and emptiness is form.
-But what kind of sound could we imagine coming from Xíngchè's qín or Bái Jūyì's voice in the poems above that resonates with such an attunement and allows the sounds of music to arise as emptiness?
+If successful, this produces music that embodies the message of the Heart Sūtra: that form is emptiness, and emptiness is form.
+But what kind of sound could we imagine arising from Xíngchè’s qín or Bái Jūyì’s voice in the poems above—sound that resonates with such attunement and allows music itself to arise as emptiness?

-It would be naive to assume that merely being attuned to emptiness is enough to enable us to play sounds that maintain this actualization of the union of appearance and emptiness.
-If this were the case, then any Dzogchen master would automatically be a great composer-performer, but this is not the case.
+It would be naive to assume that merely being attuned to emptiness is enough to produce music that maintains this realization of the union of appearance and emptiness.
+If this were the case, any Dzogchen master would automatically be a great composer-performer—but this is not so.
 The musician must have practiced something, and the composer must have studied something.
-In his Dialogues in a Dream (夢中問答), Musō Soseki is asked if people who awaken to their original nature without encountering the Dharma can teach the Dharma.
-In the tradition of Zen, this is a relevant question since Zen claims to be a tradition that does not rely on words or scriptures (the Dharma) but directly points to Mind's nature.
-In the Zen tradition, there is, therefore, a theoretical possibility to awaken without going through the traditional Buddhist training, such as studying the scriptures and following the traditional path laid out.
-Musō answers that a person who has realized their Original Nature but does not know the Dharma "cannot serve as a teacher since he lacks the means to help others".
-For this person, "the intent is understood, but the words are not" (trans.
+Musō Soseki illustrates this point in his Dialogues in a Dream (夢中問答), when asked whether a person who awakens to their Original Nature without encountering the Dharma can teach the Dharma.
+In Zen, which emphasizes direct pointing to Mind’s nature without reliance on words or scriptures, the question is relevant: can realization alone suffice for transmission?
+In Zen, one could, in theory, awaken without following traditional Buddhist training or studying scriptures.
+Musō answers that such a person "cannot serve as a teacher since he lacks the means to help others.
+The intent is understood, but the words are not" (trans.
 Kirchner 2015, 178).

 Tuesday, June 1, 2021